Octolens

 You can set only AND or OR conditions, not both at once.

-Negative keywords
+Negative terms

 You can add negative keywords (one or multiple separated by a comma).
 If you do this, we will exclude any posts mentioning these chosen terms.
 For example, if your primary keyword is GitHub and you've set Runner as a negative keyword, we will exclude mentions on your feed that include the word Runner in combination with GitHub.